OpenEnergyPlatform/ontology/README.md

 The OEO is organised in a general team and several [subteams](https://github.com/orgs/OpenEnergyPlatform/teams/oeo-dev/teams):

 - [@oeo-dev](https://github.com/orgs/OpenEnergyPlatform/teams/oeo-dev)
-    - The developers of the OEO
+    - All developers of the OEO

 ### Organisation